astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/compare/t5...t6#diff-896f245bc8e493f91277fd33913ef974)

-We create a file that contains SQL statements for creating the database table<!-- \index{Database} -->.
+We create a file that contains SQL statements for creating the database table<!-- \index{database} -->.
 So that these statements are called, we add the name of the file later in the manifest.
 With `CREATE TABLE IF NOT EXISTS ...` we create the database table if it does not already exist.
 With `INSERT INTO ...` we store sample contents in the database table.

 > In a real extension, I would not add sample data via the SQL file during installation.
 In Joomla 4, a plugin of the type `sampledata` is a good choice.
 For inspiration you can find plugins in the directory `joomla-cms/plugins/sampledata`.